 Micro/Nano Fabrication Center

-The University of Arizona's Micro/Nano Fabrication Center (formerly the Microelectronics Lab) was founded in the late 1980’s
+Construction of the University of Arizona's Micro/Nano Fabrication Center (formerly the Microelectronics Lab) started in the late 1980’s.
+We have approximately

 15,000 square feet of which approximately 3,500 sq ft is class